Package 'ggbeeswarm'

 na.rm

-if FALSE, the default, missing values are removed with a warning.
+if FALSE (default), missing values are removed with a warning.
 If TRUE, missing values are silently removed.

 See Also